oemof/DHNx/docs/simulation_models.rst

 Conversely, if these are not known, running an optimization model would be the better choice.
-It is also possible to couple the two approaches, running an optimization first and then investigating the detailled physical behavior.
+It is also possible to couple the two approaches, running an optimization first and then investigating the detailed physical behavior.
 To learn about this option, please refer to the section :ref:`model coupling <model_coupling_label>`.

 Currently, the available simulation model does not handle transient states (i.e. propagation of temperature fronts